alanphilip/Clothing_Store_API/Readme.md

 All cloth items are stored in clothes.json.
 On app startup, the file is loaded into memory.
 New items are appended and saved automatically.

 # Future Enhancements

-Add authentication and user roles upgrade to PostgreSQL
+Add authentication and user roles

+add a front end UI

+deploy as a web app in azure

+add db name and version into requirements.txt

+upgrade to PostgreSQL

 # Author